Missile systems "Topol" and "Topol-m". Topol m photo video of strategic missile forces Topol m characteristics destruction radius

 21-30 Moscow time

-Kapustin Yar successful launch Launch of the Topol-E rocket for the purpose of testing advanced combat equipment.
-The launch was made at the Sary-Shagan test site.
+Kapustin Yar successful launch Launch of the Topol-E rocket for testing purposes advanced combat equipment.
+The launch took place at the Sary-Shagan test site.
 According to Western data TEST 2 ()

 108